jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

            15 ░ ## For the environment
            16 ░
            17 ░   From recycling our household rubbish to cycling to work, we're ░ all aware of ways to live a greener life.
-One of the most effec ░ tive things an individual can do to lower their carbon footprint ░  is to avoid all animal products.
-This goes way beyond the probl ░ em of cow flatulence and air pollution!
+One of the most effect ░ ive things an individual can do to lower their carbon footprint ░ is to avoid all animal products.
+This goes way beyond the proble ░ m of cow flatulence and air pollution!
            18 ░   Why is meat and dairy so bad for the environment?
            19 ░
            20 ░   The production of meat and other animal derived products place